isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-eat/index.md

 .

 So might wonder that [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bugs eat a variety of foods - from human blood, skin or the crumbs of food.
 So, what do bed bugs eat?
 **Summary: Most bed bugs species mainly feed on blood of mammals like human.
-For example, Cimex lectularius only feed on human blood.�**
+For example, Cimex lectularius only feed on human blood.**
 **NB: Bed bug lack teeth and tongue for chewing and swallowing food - and thus they'll only eat blood.**
 ### **Does Food Attract Bed Bugs?**
 When I say food, I am referring to the food we eat.
 Many household pests such roaches, mice and rats will hang around your house as long as theres something for them to eat.
 On the contrary, bed bugs arent attracted to any of the food we eat.